Francis Foster Barham: Life

 the supreme central doctrine which combines and harmonizes all partial sections of truth in one divine universal system.
 After very prolonged and arduous researches at last discovered this supreme central doctrine, and gave it the name of Alism, a name derived from A, Al, or Alah, the most ancient and universal title of Deity in the Hebrew scripture.
 By Alism I therefore mean that eternal divinity, pure and universal, which includes and reconciles all divine truths whatsoever to be found in scripture or nature, in theology, theosophy, philosophy, science, or art.

 Barham founded a society of Alists and also a Syncretic Society.
 He likewise attached himself to an æsthetic society which met at the house of James Pierrepont Greaves.

-In 1844 he married Gertrude, daughter of the Rev. Thomas Grinfield, of Clifton, rector of Shirland, Derbyshire, and went to live at Clifton, Bristol.
+In 1844, he married Gertrude, daughter of the Rev. Thomas Grinfield, of Clifton, rector of Shirland, Derbyshire, and went to live at Clifton, Bristol.
 During his ten years' residence there, his time was principally occupied in preparing a revised version of the Old and New Testaments.
 He lived at Bath from 1854 until his death, which occurred in that city on 9 February 1871.

-His brother Charles Foster Barham was a notable doctor and also president of the Royal Institution of Cornwall.
+His brother Charles Foster Barham was a doctor and also president of the Royal Institution of Cornwall.